AbsaOSS/ABRiS/README.md

 ABRiS API is in it's most basic form almost identical to spark built-in support for Avro, but it provides additional functionality.
 Mainly it's support of schema registry and also seamless integration with confluent Avro data format.

-The API consists of four spark sql expressions:
+The API consists of four Spark SQL expressions:
-* ```to_avro``` and ```from_avro``` used for normal avro payload
+* ```to_avro``` and ```from_avro``` used for normal Avro payload
-* ```to_confluent_avro``` and ```from_confluent_avro``` used for confluent avro data format
+* ```to_confluent_avro``` and ```from_confluent_avro``` used for Confluent Avro data format

 Full runable examples can be found in ```za.co.absa.abris.examples.sql``` package.

 ### Confluent Avro format
-The format of avro binary data is defined in [avro specification](http://avro.apache.org/docs/current/spec.html).
+The format of Avro binary data is defined in [Avro specification](http://avro.apache.org/docs/current/spec.html).
 Confluent format extends it and prepends the schema id before the rest of binary data.
-The confluent expressions in this library expect this format and add the id after the avro data are generated or remove it before they are parsed.
+The Confluent expressions in this library expect this format and add the id after the Avro data are generated or remove it before they are parsed.

-You can find more about confluent and schema registry in [confluent documentation](https://docs.confluent.io/current/schema-registry/index.html).
+You can find more about confluent and Schema Registry in [Confluent documentation](https://docs.confluent.io/current/schema-registry/index.html).

-### Reading Avro binary records with provided avro schema
+### Reading Avro binary records with provided Avro schema
 ```scala
 import za.co.absa.abris.avro.functions.from_avro